cs480x-21c/reflections/week2.md

 ## Description

 It's clear that Tesla has the advantage in market share currently, but I'm definitely curious about how this graph will look like in 10 years!
+Chevrolet and Nissan are finally focusing their RnD research to develop their own EV vehicles to compete with Tesla.
+Internationally, companies like NIO and Kandi (both china based) are showing investors solid promises to a strong EV chain of vehicles to launch in the next couple years.

 ## Sources